IGME-202-2231/project-2-sgarciamontejo/README.md

 ## Simulation Design

-_Bees wandering around the scene looking for pollen.
+_Bees wandering around the scene looking for nectar.
 Player can interact with the scene by placing flowers and bears, which will change the behavior of the bees.
 They will be attracted to the flowers, and will run away from the bear.
 The bear will attack the hives of the bees, and if he is successful in destroying the hive, all the bees on screen will attack the bear._

 ### Controls

--   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+-   _Left Click - Place Flower (Bees will be attracted to it)_
+-   _Right Click - Place Bear (Will attack hives)_

 ## _Bee_